edmundito/ags-tween/docs/scripting/generaltweens.md

     Slider.StopTweenPosition(optional TweenStopResult)
     InvWindow.StopTweenPosition(optional TweenStopResult)

-Tweens the position of a character, GUI, object, etc. from its current position to another.
+Tweens the position of a Character, GUI, Object, Label, Button, TextBox, ListBox, Slider, or InvWindow. from its current position to another.
 Note that by default, GUI tweens are non-blocking unlike the character and object tweens.

 Returns the tween duration (in loops) if the `TweenStyle` is non-blocking (`eNoBlockTween`).
 For a repeat `TweenStyle` (`eRepeatTween` or `eRepeatReverseTween`) it returns the duration of one tween cycle.
 For blocking tweens, it returns `1`.

     // Will tween the position of the character from its current position to x 100, y 100 in 2.5 seconds. cEgo.TweenPosition(2.5, 100, 100);

+    // You can also change X and Y Independently: cEgo.TweenX(2.5, 200, eEaseInSineTween);
+    cEgo.TweenY(2.5, 100, eEaseOutBounceTween);

+    // To Stop:
+    cEgo.StopTweenPosition();

 ## Size